vordimous/zilla-docs/src/solutions/how-tos/aws-services/create-client-certificate-acm.md

 ## Create the Certificate Authority

-If you do not already have one, follow the [Create Certificate Authority (ACM)](./create-certificate-authority-acm.md) guide to create a new private certificate authority in AWS Certificate Manager.
+If you do not already have one, follow the [Create Certificate Authority](./create-certificate-authority-acm.md) guide to create a new private certificate authority in AWS Certificate Manager.

 ::: info
 Note the ARN of the private certificate authority.